 Instructions

-- Preheat your oven to 300°F. Cut the short ribs in half as shown in the photo above and arrange them in a lightly greased 13-by-9-inch baking dish.
+- Preheat the oven to 300°F. Cut the short ribs in half and arrange them in a lightly greased 13-by-9-inch baking dish.
 Season them with salt and pepper.

 - In a small jar, add the vinegar, hot pepper sauce, smoked paprika, garlic powder, and thyme.
 Whisk or shake well to combine.
 Pour the sauce over the ribs and use your hands to toss and coat all the pieces.